Pets at Home: History

-In March 2014, the company was the subject of an initial public offering.
+In March 2014, the company was the subject of an initial public offering on the London Stock Exchange.

 In January 2018, KKR sold its remaining 12.3% stake in Pets at Home.

 Operations

-Pets at home operate 453 stores plus 316 grooming salons; Pets at Home also operate 394 veterinary surgeries operated on a joint venture partnership model and additionally 47 group managed veterinary practices.
+Pets at Home operate 453 stores plus 316 grooming salons; Pets at Home also operate 394 veterinary surgeries operated on a joint venture partnership model and additionally 47 group managed veterinary practices.
 The joint venture businesses are generally small businesses which pay a percentage of turnover as a management fee to the company for back office services.
 The company runs a graduate training scheme intended to produce future joint venture partners.

-The company owns Vets4Pets, a Guernsey-based veterinary business which operates a national network of joint venture partner veterinary practices focusing on treatment of small animals (domestic pets such as dogs, cats, rabbits etc.).
-The company enters into joint venture partnerships with veterinary professionals (usually a veterinary surgeon or veterinary nurse) to open new small animal practices.
-These practices are supported by 2 main support offices located in Swindon and Manchester which provide partners and their practices with full administrative support.
+The company owns Vets for Pets (formerly known as Vets4Pets), a Guernsey-based veterinary business that operates a national network of joint-venture partner veterinary practices focusing on treatment of small animals (domestic pets such as dogs, cats, rabbits etc.).
+The company enters into joint-venture partnerships with veterinary professionals (usually a veterinary surgeon or veterinary nurse) to open new small animal practices.